Asper Centre Cases

 Mathur v.
 Ontario

 This case concerns the Ontario government’s 2018 decision to repeal the Climate Change Mitigation and Low-Carbon Economy Act.
 Through this legislative action, the Ontario government reduced the greenhouse gas emission target from 45% to 30% below 2005 levels by 2030.
 The Applicants in Mathur, a group of youth climate activists, are challenging the constitutionality of the government decision to reduce emission targets.
 The Applicants argue that the new 2018 target, as well as the repeal of the Climate Change Mitigation and Low-Carbon Economy Act, violates sections 7 and 15 of the Charter.
 They argue that by reducing the province’s greenhouse gas emissions target the Ontario government is exacerbating the current climate emergency and threatening the lives of all Ontarians.
 As remedies, the Applicants seek two forms of relief.
 First, they seek declaratory relief that the legislation reducing Ontario’s greenhouse gas emission target violates the Charter rights of the Applicants, youth in Ontario, and future generations, and is of no force and effect under section 52(1) of the Constitution Act, 1982.
 Second, the Applicants seek mandatory relief directing the Ontario government to modify the GHG reduction target to one that is science-based and amend its climate change plan accordingly.
 In 2022, the Asper Centre intervened in this case at the Ontario Superior Court, focusing its intervention on remedies available to the courts in climate change cases.
 Upon the case’s proceeding to the Ontario Court of Appeal (ONCA), the Asper Centre intervened again, this time asserting a need for a flexible approach to section 15(1) of the Charter as well as the fact that climate change is novel issue that requires novel remedies.
-The appeal is being heard by the ONCA on 15-16 January 2024.
+The appeal was heard by the ONCA on 15-16 January 2024 and the decision is under reserve.

 Asper Centre Factum (ONSC)